-Web developers have to work with different technologies – they need to know more than one language, they need to know how to use different tools, if they have knowledge about different operating systems it helps to add extra merit points to their career.
+Web developers have to work with different technologies – they need to know more than one language, and they need to know how to use different tools if they have knowledge about different operating systems it helps to add extra merit points to their career.

 With so many resources, finding the one you need is a daunting task.
 Some developers bookmark a list of their required resources in the browser or store them in Pocket.

 Having a list of essential resources that are generally useful can be an advantage for many developers.
 With that in mind, a list of some essential resources has been created in this post.

 This GitHub repository is a wonderful page to keep yourself refreshed with the NodeJS world and furthermore find out about the best practices while you’re dealing with it.
 133 contributors from around the world have worked on it.
 40,000 Star Mark of developers proves how important this repository is to them.

 This repository summarises a curated list of content on Node.js best practices and how it integrates with other tools like Docker, Kubernetes, etc.